-Silica (SiO 2)-Single Dehydration Al 2 O 3 , CaO, and MgO-Atomic Absorption Spec- 19 20-25 trophotometry Na 2 O and K 2 O-Flame Emission Spectrophotometry Loss on Ignition (LOI) 26-27 28 responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+Silica (SiO 2)-Single Dehydration Al 2 O 3 , CaO, and MgO-Atomic Absorption Spec- 19 20-25 trophotometry Na 2 O and K 2 O-Flame Emission Spectrophotometry 26-27 Loss on Ignition (LOI) 28 priate safety and health practices and determine the applicability of regulatory limitations prior to use.

 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the
+It is the responsibility of the user of this standard to establish appro-